pagekit/docs/user-interface/users.md

 User / Group  | Description
 ------------- | -------------------------------------------------
 Registration     | Allow users to create their own account.
 Available settings are **Disabled**, **Enabled** and **Enabled, but approbal is required**.
 Verification | Checking this option will require users to provide their e-mail address in order in register.
+An e-mail with a verification link will be sent to anyone registering with your site, if this option is enabled.
 Login Redirect | Enter a URL or select a pick a link that users will be redirected to after logging in successfully.

 ## Registration and Login